RF5/lmao/README.md

 - Alternatively, try find a way to change the prefix behavior calculation.
 See line 1508/1542 of ext-language-tools.

 ## Known bugs
-- Does not work so well if large portions of the document are commented out.
+- ~~Does not work so well if large portions of the document are commented out.~~ Fixed.